vre-hub/vre-hub.github.io/docs/tech-docs/services/jupyterhub.md

 The VRE uses the ESCAPE Indico IAM [instance](https://iam-escape.cloud.cnaf.infn.it/) as Identity Provider (IdP).
 For further details, please go to the [AAI section](../services/aai.md) or visit the official ESCAPE IAM [documentation](https://indigo-iam.github.io/escape-docs/).

-To configure the jupyter hub with the ESCAPE IAM, you will need to:
+To use the ESCAPE IAM as the JupyterHub authenticator, you will need to:
   1. [Register a new client](https://indigo-iam.github.io/docs/v/current/user-guide/client-registration.html) on the ESCAPE IAM instance.
-  2. Configure the the Jupyter hub authenticator to use the previously registered client, that makes use of an OIDC based IdP.
+  2. Configure the the JupyterHub authenticator to use the previously registered client, that makes use of an OIDC based IdP.
       * [z2jh A&A](https://z2jh.jupyter.org/en/stable/administrator/authentication.html#genericoauthenticator-openid-connect).
       * [Generic OAuth JupyterHub Documentation](https://oauthenticator.readthedocs.io/en/latest/tutorials/provider-specific-setup/providers/generic.html#setup-for-an-openid-connect-oidc-based-identity-provider).